kansas city's premier aesthetic & wellness clinic

 Semi-Annual Visit (required) - after being a Wellness Patient and Plan Optimized $275

-No-show/cancellation policy: There will be a FULL CONSULTATION fee charged to any patient that fails to show, cancels or reschedules his/her appointment without kindly giving at least 24 hours notice (this includes cancelling for not completing required labs or paperwork in a timely manner).
+No-show/cancellation policy: There will be a FULL CONSULTATION FEE to any patient that fails to show, cancels or reschedules his/her appointment without kindly giving at least 24 hours notice.
+Not going for required labs is not an acceptable reason to cancel with less than 24 hours notice.
 Please see policy for information and signature.

 Dr. Watkins does not double book appointments and has limited availability due to the extended length of time needed for optimal health outcomes.
 This policy is to help patients receive the best value and care possible.